khalyomede/state-reflection.guide/source/explaination/index.md

 ## Reflection

-A reflection is an event that contains all the data that represent Command received.
+A reflection is an event that contains all the data that represent a received Command.

-It is persisted in an immutable append-only storage.
+It must be persisted in a (ideally immutable append-only) storage system.

 Queries react to the Command to compute the State.
 Reflections simply mirror the Commands for later replay.